Gueibs1970/Gueibs1970/README.md

-## Hi there 👋
+Hi, i'm Gabriella
-I'm currently working on a video diary and studing to application process Ask me anything about Greel mitology or books
+I'm currently working on a video diary and studing to application process
+// Ask me anything about Greel mitology or books